Joletaxi19/thesis-desi-cmb-fli/README.md

 # thesis-desi-cmb-fli

-Repository scaffold for a thesis project targeting **field-level inference (FLI)** on DESI galaxy samples cross-correlated with CMB lensing reconstructions from Planck and ACT.
-The scientific pipeline itself remains unimplemented; the supporting infrastructure has been preserved so the cosmological workflow can be rebuilt cleanly.
+Repository for a thesis project targeting **field-level inference (FLI)** on DESI galaxy samples cross-correlated with CMB lensing reconstructions from Planck and ACT.

 ## Thesis vision
-- Construction of a reproducible FLI workflow that ingests DESI galaxy clustering data and CMB lensing maps (Planck PR4, ACT DR6+).
+- Construction of a reproducible FLI workflow that ingests DESI galaxy clustering data and CMB lensing maps (Planck PR4, ACT DR6).
 - Delivery of joint cosmological constraints from the cross-correlation of those observables, with clear validation and documentation.
-- Maintenance of publication-grade software practices (tests, docs, metadata) throughout thesis development.

-## What is already in place
-- Python package stub (`desi_cmb_fli`) exposing version metadata.
-- Automation hooks: MkDocs-based documentation, pytest configuration, formatting via `ruff`.
-- Repository structure for configs (`configs/`), generated figures (`figures/`), and documentation (`docs/`), ready to host the real pipeline components.
-- GitHub Actions for continuous testing and doc deployment—pushes trigger the test suite and documentation builds rerun automatically when relevant content changes.

 ## Quick Start